YourOnly-One/content/content/techmagus/en-ph/c/projects/keyboards/ph-ukl/philippines-unicode-keyboard-layout-windows.md

 +++
-title = "Philippines Unicode Keyboard Layout for Windows is Out!" description = "Philippines Unicode Keyboard Layout for Microsoft® Windows™ users is now available."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary
+title = "Philippines Unicode Keyboard Layout for Windows is out!" description = "Philippines Unicode Keyboard Layout for Microsoft® Windows™ users is now available."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 # DATE checked and correct